DjoserGenomics/djosergenomics.github.io/_posts/2025-08-04-Bulk-RNAseq-Tutorial-Codex.md

 Welcome to **Djoser's Bulk RNAseq Tutorial Codex**, a series of tutorials where I walk you through bulk RNAseq analysis step by step, from raw FASTQ files to enrichment plots, using real tools and free resources.

-This series is built for beginners, students, and anyone learning on their own - just like I did.
+This series is built for beginners, students, and anyone learning on their own, just like I did.
 Everything here is based on the exact workflow I used in [my first preprint](https://doi.org/10.1101/2025.05.18.654713), where I analyzed public RNAseq data to explore immune signals in cardiac disease.

 ---